 At the end of October, foodies will be in for a treat at the 25th Salon du Chocolat (30th October-3rd November).
 Children won’t be left out of the fun.
-For a fun family outing, don’t miss Kidexpo, the children’s fair, which returns to Porte de Versailles (dates on coming).
+For a fun family outing, don’t miss Kidexpo, the children’s fair, which returns to Porte de Versailles (23 to 27 October 2019).

 Gamers congregate en masse at the Paris Games Week that takes place during the last week of October.
 Considered as one of France’s biggest video games events, the last editiondrewmore than 300,000 visitors!

 Calling all fans of comics, film, TV series, gaming and cosplay… An event not to miss is the festival Comic Con Paris that returns to Paris, in late October to the Grande Halle de la Villette (25-26-27 October 2019).

 Also at the end of the month, Pitchfork Music Festival Paris, the indie music festival, also returns to the Grande Halle de la Villette for another edition that promises to be full of surprises (31 October - 2 November)!